 Yes!
 Life happens, and that mid-April deadline can sneak up on you.
 If you know you won’t be able to file on time, be sure to file an extension with Form 4868.
-This request gives you six more months to file, meaning you don’t need to get your tax return into the government agency until mid-October.
+This request gives you six more months to file, meaning you don’t need to submit your tax return to the IRS until mid-October before facing late fees.